Mari Hakikat

-Mari Hakikat (/gu/) is the autobiography of Narmadashankar Dave, popularly known as Narmad, a Gujarati author from Surat in 19th century India.
+Mari Hakikat (/gu/) is the autobiography of Narmad—a Gujarati author from Surat in 19th-century India.
 It was the first autobiography to be written in the Gujarati language.
 (Note: Durgaram Mehta had written Nityanondh in the 1840s, but it was more a personal diary than an attempt at a formal English-style autobiography.
 Mahipatram Rupram Nilkanth had then written a biography, Durgaram Charitra (1879) based on the diary.)
 Written in 1866, it was published posthumously in 1933 on the centenary of Narmad's birth.
 (Note: Narmad had written his autobiography in 1866 but he had requested it to be published posthumously.
 It was published in 1933, on his birth centenary.
 Two autobiographies were published before it, Hu Pote (1900) by Narayan Hemchandra and Satyana Prayogo (1925-1929) by Mahatma Gandhi.)